U.S. firms warn next China tariffs to cost Americans from cradle to grave

 In more than 1,400 written comments submitted to USTR that will be echoed in the hearings, most businesses argued that the tariffs will cause harm and higher costs for products ranging from Halloween costumes and Christmas lights to nuclear fuel inputs, while a small number praised them or asked that they be extended to other products.

-Graco Children’s Products Inc, a unit of Newell Brands Inc , said tariffs “will have a direct negative impact on our company, American parents and most importantly the safety of American children.”
+Graco Children’s Products Inc, a unit of Newell Brands Inc (NWL.N), said tariffs “will have a direct negative impact on our company, American parents and most importantly the safety of American children.”

 The company said higher prices may prompt more parents to buy car seats, swings and portable play yards on the second-hand market.